PrinsFrank/standards/README.md

 [![Daily country spec update](https://github.com/PrinsFrank/standards/actions/workflows/update-spec-country.yml/badge.svg)](https://github.com/PrinsFrank/standards/actions/workflows/update-spec-country.yml)

+### At a glance

 All the Alpha2, Alpha3, Numeric and Name values have a corresponding enum in the other country enums.
-These can be converted using their corresponding methods.
+These can be converted using their corresponding methods (toAlpha2, toAlpha3 etc...).

-### At a glance
+Country group membership can be checked by calling the `isMemberOf` method, supplying the FQN of a class that implements the `GroupInterface`.
+Several country groups are available: BRICS, EEA, EFTA etc.

 ```php
 CountryAlpha2::from('NL');                                    // CountryAlpha2::Netherlands